 Serving Suggestions

-Vegan parsley walnut pesto is great on cooked pasta (obviously) and i've included measurements for that below.
-This recipe is also wonderful on toast, mixed into chickpeas or white beans, or added to soups or salads or on pizza.
+Vegan parsley walnut pesto is great on cooked pasta (obviously) and I've included measurements for that below.
+This pesto recipe is also wonderful on toast, mixed into chickpeas or white beans or added to soups, salads or dolloped on pizza.

-Note that the bright green colour made dull slightly after a few days in the fridge.
+Note that the bright green colour will dull slightly after a few days in the fridge or after defrosting.

 Green Goddess Sandwich with Creamy Herb 'Mayo'